-As at 31 March 2024 2023 Level 3 fair value reconciliation £m £m Opening fair value 3,641 2.873 Additions 256 824 Disposal proceeds and repayment (224)(426) Movement in accrued income (11)31 Fair value movement (including exchange movements) 180 339 Closing fair value 3,842 3 6 4 1
+As at 31 March

+Level 3 fair value reconciliation 2025 £m 2024 £m

+Opening fair value 3,842 3,641

+Additions 213 256

+Disposal proceeds and repayment (459) (224)

+Movement in accrued income 12 (11)

+Fair value movement (including exchange movements) 182 180

+Closing fair value 3,790 3,842

 The fair value movement (including exchange movements) is equal to the Net gains on investments shown in the Statement of comprehensive income.
-All unrealised movements on investments and foreign exchange movements are recognised in profit or loss in the Statement of comprehensive income during the year and are attributable to investments held at the end of the year.
+This includes an amount of £28 million relating to Valorem which was sold during the year.
+The remaining amount of £154 million is unrealised movements on investments and foreign exchange movements and is attributable to investments held at the end of the year.